 Working in close partnership with the Boston Globe, Boston University, Partners HealthCare, The Ad Club, and the City of Boston, John Hancock's MLK Summer Scholars program addresses what is deemed a critical need in Boston - summer jobs for city youth.

 MLK Summer Scholars seeks to develop a future skilled workforce while adding significant value to our community today.
-John Hancock provides funding to local non-profits, where Scholars learn important job skills and help the organization deliver on its mission.
-MLK Summer Scholars does not hire or place young people in jobs.
-Instead, non-profit partners are given the flexibility to hire youth of their own choosing.
+John Hancock provides funding to local non-profit organizations, who are given the flexibility to hire youth of their own choosing.
 Over the course of the summer, Scholars gain important career readiness skills, and help their non-profit organizations deliver on their missions.
 With over 600 youth participating annually, MLK Summer Scholars is the largest, most comprehensive, corporate summer jobs program of its kind in the country.

-Selected organizations receive a $1,750 grant for each MLK Scholar position awarded.
+Selected organizations will receive at least $1,750* for each MLK Scholar position awarded.

-MLK Summer Scholars is open to teens, who are full-time residents of the City of Boston and preferably within the target age range of 16–18, and have demonstrated leadership qualities.
+MLK Summer Scholars is open to teens, who are full-time residents of the City of Boston, preferably within the target age range of 16–18, and have demonstrated leadership qualities.

 As part of the summer experience, youth participants, from neighborhoods throughout the City, are required to attend bi-weekly personal development workshops.
-The workshops guide the teens through a discovery process where they can explore their current path and focus on next steps in achieving education and employment goals.
+The workshops are intended to guide the teens through a discovery process where they can explore their current path and focus on next steps in achieving education and employment goals.
 The curriculum consistently integrates important messages on social responsibility, leadership development, and civic involvement.